zama-ai/tfhe-rs/mockups/tfhe-hpu-mockup/README.md

 * `--freq-hz`, `--register`, `isc-depth`: These knobs are used to override some parameters on the flight.
 They are useful for quick exploration.
 * `--dump-out`, `--dump-reg`: Use for RTL stimuli generation and debug
 * `--report-out`, `report-trace`: Use for detailed analysis of the performances report
 * `--nops`: Disable tfhe-rs computation.
-Obsviously led to incorrect behavior but accurate performance estimation.
+Obviously led to incorrect behavior but accurate performance estimation.
 * `--log-out`: Write trace message in the given file instead of stdio.

 On top of that `tfhe-hpu-mockup` could generate a detailed set of trace points at runtime to help during the debug/exploration phase (e.g. When writing new Hpu firmware).